How I built Fluxer, a Discord-like chat app

 So this is unfortunate but I can't blame them for doing what they need to do.

-No database is perfect, and Cassandra and I have a love-hate relationship.
+Cassandra has trade-offs.
 I keep using it because it fits Fluxer's write-heavy, event-driven design.

 First, Cassandra makes it hard to be accidentally inefficient.
-You have to think upfront about how your data is modelled and queried, because inefficient queries are either impossible or very explicitly opt-in (hello, ALLOW FILTERING).
+You have to think upfront about how your data is modelled and queried, because inefficient queries are either impossible or explicitly opt-in through features like ALLOW FILTERING.

 Second, Cassandra prioritises high write throughput, and Fluxer is built to keep reads low.
 When you send a message, the database does very little: it validates your auth session (a read usually served from cache) and writes the message row.
 Permissions are answered by the Erlang Gateway over RPC, which keeps an in-memory cache of everything needed to compute permissions in a community (called a guild internally), so a permission check is a fast internal call instead of a query.
 Clients mostly read from the database when starting a new session to populate initial state; after that, everything stays in sync through the event dispatching system.

-Third, operationally, Cassandra removes an entire class of problems I've struggled with in traditional RDBMS setups at hosted-service scale.
+Third, operationally, Cassandra avoids a class of problems I've struggled with in traditional RDBMS setups at hosted-service scale.
 Postgres is the right direction for smaller self-hosted instances because people already know how to run it, but Fluxer.app has different constraints.
-Cassandra keeps the hosted deployment away from JOIN planning, index tuning, lock behaviour, and migration downtime.
-Schema changes are always zero-downtime and there are no locks.
-I like that!
+Cassandra keeps the hosted deployment away from JOIN planning, index tuning, lock-heavy migrations, and many of the schema-change risks that show up under load.

-Building Fluxer's hosted data model around relational joins never felt right.
-The app is already shaped like an event-driven document and key-value system, so a NoSQL database fits the hosted service better.
+Building Fluxer's hosted data model around relational joins doesn't fit the access patterns.
+The app's already shaped like an event-driven document and key-value system, so a NoSQL database fits the hosted service better.

 You mentioned Postgres for self-hosted instances?

 Yes.
-The persistence layer is being shaped around a backend-neutral description of what each query does: the key, the action, and the columns.
+The persistence layer is being shaped around explicit access patterns rather than ad hoc SQL sprinkled through the app.
 Cassandra is the hosted production backend today, and the same query model is meant to support Postgres for self-hosted instances.

 Because Cassandra behaves like a key-key-value (KKV) store (partition key + clustering key, where the clustering key identifies a specific row within a partition), I already had to design my tables and queries so that every lookup requires the full key, or at least a sufficiently specific leading part of it for SELECT queries.